pseudonam-gc/Detecting-Human-Bias-with-NNs/README.md

+**Detecting Human Bias With NNs**

-A brief proof-of-concept thrown together in the last few hours of an AI hackathon.
+A brief proof-of-concept thrown together in the last few hours of an AI hackathon

 Can a series of random coinflips be distinguished from human faking attempts?
 The answer is yes; in fact, this problem has been explored many times in the past.
 As it turns out, humans have a very skewed perception of randomness.
 Common "tells" include: